 Test fire your newly colored glaze to see if your color response is the one you desire.
-If you want more intensity, repeat the process with colorant.
+If you want more intensity, repeat the process with more colorant.

-If you color is too intense, tone it down with more uncolored glaze.
+If your color is too intense, tone it down with more uncolored glaze.

-Coloring a Slip Clay / Engobe:
+Coloring a Slip Clay or Engobe:

-The process for coloring a slip / engobe follows the same procedure as that of a wet glaze.
-In the illustration that follows I weighed a beaker of Natural White ^6 slip.
+The process for coloring slip/engobe follows the same procedure as that of a wet glaze.
+In the illustration that follows, I weighed a beaker of Natural White $^6$ Slip.
 Be sure to zero out your scale with the weight of the container you are using.

 The slip weighed 1,305.9 grams Slip is approximately 36-40% water.
-This slip happens to be 36%.
-1305 gr x .36 = 469 gram 1305 - 469 + 869 gr dry weight x .05% = 43.4 grams I miscalculated the water and the 47 grams actually = 5.4% This is the amount in all the samples and the slip you are using in class.
+This slip happens to be 36% water.
+1305 gms x .36 = 469 gms 1305 gm - 469 gm + 869 gms dry weight x .05% = 43.4 grams I miscalculated the water and the 47 grams actually = 5.4%

+This is the amount in all the samples of slip you are using in class.

 Once you have screened your colorant through a 60 mesh screen it is ready to use.
-Natural White is a casting slip, you can simply cast it into your regular molds.
-You can use it as an engobe; an underglaze, Or swirl it with the plain white slip or other colors to create a marbled piece.

-Note, Natural White is an off-white clay body.
+Natural White is a casting slip that you can simply cast into your regular molds.
+You can use it as an engobe, an underglaze, or swirl it with the plain white slip or other colors to create a marbled piece.
+NOTE: Natural White is an off-white clay body.
 There is a small amount of iron that creates the creamy color which will slightly mute the color you are adding.

-The colors to the right are ^6 fired colors we have to use.
-The represent 5.4% color added.
-6020 Manganese-Alumina Pink 6376 Robin's Egg 6485 Titanium Yellow 6319 Lavender 6500 Sage Grey 6600 Best Black 6300 Mazarine blue
+The colors to the right are $^{6}$ fired colors that we will be using.
+They represent 5.4% color added.

+6020 Manganese-Alumina Pink 6376 Robin's Egg 6485 Titanium Yellow 6319 Lavender 6500 Sage Grey 6600 Best Black 6300 Mazarine Blue

-Pour your marbled slip into your mold, being sure to coat the entire surface.
+Pour your marbled slip into your mold - being sure to coat the entire surface.
 I like to back fill the mold with standard slip to save color.

-I also pour and save the colored slip, creating color with less intensity.
+I also pour and save the colored slip to create color with less intensity for other projects.

-Your can directly color any area of your mold by brushing the colored slip directly on the area you want to color.
-This can be done well ahead, if it dries that is OK.
+You can color any area of your mold by brushing the colored slip directly on the area you want to color.
+This can be done well ahead - if it dries, that is OK.
 When you fill the mold with your casting body it will re-hydrate the colored areas.
 Cast as normal.

-Coloring a Clay Body with Mason Stains:
+Coloring a Clay Body with Mason Stains®:

 The whiter the clay body, the better your color response will be.
 For the purpose of this class, I have chosen Georgies Crystal Springs Porcelain.
 This is a ^10 grolleg body that also works well at ^6.
 At ^6 or ^10 this body can be translucent and vitreous.
-The ^6 glazes also will fit well on it should you choose to glaze your colored work.
+The ^6 glazes will also fit well on this body should you choose to glaze your colored work.